wathigo/house-keeper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-House Keeper is a [GitHub app](https://developer.github.com/v3/apps/) that merges all the pull requests created by dependabot when the [installation_repositories](https://developer.github.com/v3/activity/events/types/#installation_repositoriesevent) webhook event for `added` action is fired.
+House Keeper is a [GitHub app](https://developer.github.com/v3/apps/) that subscribes to the following github [webhooks](https://developer.github.com/webhooks/) events:
-All pull requests opened by dependabot are merged when a repository is added to app.
+1. [installation](https://developer.github.com/v3/activity/events/types/#installationevent).
+When `installation` event of `created` action type is fired, the app fetches all the pull requests from allowed repository meeting the following conditions.
+* Have a `status = 'opened'`
+* Created by dependabot user.

+2. [installation_repositories](https://developer.github.com/v3/activity/events/types/#installation_repositoriesevent).
+When `installation_repositories` of `added` action type is fired, the app through all the repos, fetches pull request that meets the conditions above, leaves a friendly comment and merges the branch.

-The app also subscribes [pull_request](https://developer.github.com/v3/activity/events/types/#pullrequestevent) webhook event of `opened` action type and merges a pull request opened by dependabot on the allowed repositories.
+3. [pull_request](https://developer.github.com/v3/activity/events/types/#pullrequestevent).
+When `pull_request` of `opened` action type is fired, the app leaved a comment and merges the pull request of the creator of the pull request is dependabot.

 ### Getting Started